bterwijn/memory_graph/README.md

 mg.block(fun, arg1, arg2, ...)
 ```

 This function first executes `fun(arg1, arg2, ...)`, then prints the current source location in the program, and blocks execution until the &lt;Enter&gt; key is pressed.
-To skip printing the source location, set `mg.block_shows_location = False`.
+Set `mg.block_shows_location = False` to skip printing the source location.
+Set `mg.press_enter_message = None` to skip printing "Press <Enter> to continue...".

 ### Recursion ###
 The call stack is also helpful to visualize how recursion works.
 Here we use `mg.block()` to show each step of how recursively ```factorial(3)``` is computed: